SurPathHub/Dayong/README.md

 - Free and open-source —tinker with it, and feel free to contribute to its improvement!
 - Modular —easily add and remove extensions and features.

-> For setup and installation and setup instructions, please refer to the [documentation](./docs/README.md).
+> For setup and installation instructions, please refer to the [documentation](./docs/README.md).

 ## Deployment